What Is the CQC?

 Well-Led

 The well-led standard encompasses various crucial aspects of healthcare provision.
 It emphasises strong organisational leadership capacity and capability, ensuring leaders possess the necessary skills and knowledge to drive positive change.
-A culture of openness, transparency, and learning within the organisation is also highlighted, promoting a positive environment for staff and service users.
+It also highlights a culture of openness, transparency, and learning within the organisation, promoting a positive environment for staff and service users.

 The KLOE Prompts